yuanz03/tp/docs/DeveloperGuide.md

 **Current Limitation**: The system treats names with different spacing as separate entities (e.g., `Alex Yeoh`, `AlexYeoh`, and `Alex  Yeoh` are all considered different players).

-**Planned Enhancement**: Implement a normalised name comparison system that:
+**Planned Enhancement**: Implement a normalized name comparison system that:
 - Trims leading and trailing whitespace
 - Collapses multiple consecutive spaces into a single space
 - Performs case-insensitive comparison
-- Prevents duplicate entries that differ only in spacing or capitalisation
+- Prevents duplicate entries that differ only in spacing or capitalization

-This will ensure `Alex Yeoh`, `alex yeoh`, `Alex  Yeoh`, and `ALEX YEOH` are all recognised as the same player.
+This will ensure `Alex Yeoh`, `alex yeoh`, `Alex  Yeoh`, and `ALEX YEOH` are all recognized as the same player.

 ### 2. Case-Only Name Edit Support

-**Current Limitation**: Editing a player's name to change only capitalisation fails because the system treats case-insensitive names as duplicates (e.g., `edit pl/john doe n/John Doe` fails).
+**Current Limitation**: Editing a player's name to change only capitalization fails because the system treats case-insensitive names as duplicates (e.g., `edit pl/john doe n/John Doe` fails).

-**Planned Enhancement**: Allow capitalisation-only edits by detecting when the new name differs only in case from the existing name.
-The system will permit such edits without triggering duplicate detection, enabling users to correct capitalisation in a single step.
+**Planned Enhancement**: Allow capitalization-only edits by detecting when the new name differs only in case from the existing name.
+The system will permit such edits without triggering duplicate detection, enabling users to correct capitalization in a single step.

 ### 3. Flexible Phone Number Format Support

 **Current Limitation**: Phone numbers accept only continuous digits without spaces, hyphens, or country codes (e.g., `1234-5678` or `+65 1234 5678` are rejected).

-**Planned Enhancement**: Support internationally recognised phone number formats including:
+**Planned Enhancement**: Support internationally recognized phone number formats including:
 - Country codes with `+` prefix
 - Spaces and hyphens as separators
 - Parentheses for area codes